 In an Oracle database, a tablespace is a storage unit that contains the actual data of a database object.
 Tablespaces are the first level of abstraction on top of the physical database hardware.

-Monitoring your tablespace usage is a crucial task for Oracle DBAs that should be performed frequently.
+Monitoring your tablespace usage is a crucial task for Oracle DBAs that should be perfomed frequently.

 2. Invalid objects and indexes